ECCC-MSC/open-data/docs/msc-data/nwp_hrdpa/readme_hrdpa-datamart_en.md

 Note that a second variable is also included in this file and it is the confidence index for the analysis (CFIA).

+### Rotated lat-lon grid

+Files have one of the following nomenclatures:

+* {YYYYMMDD}T{HH}Z_MSC_HRDPA_{VAR}_Sfc_RLatLon0.0225_PT0H.grib2
+* {YYYYMMDD}T{HH}Z_MSC_HRDPA-Prelim_{VAR}_Sfc_RLatLon0.0225_PT0H.grib2

+where:

+* __YYYYMMDD__: Year, month and day of the beginning of the forecast
+* __T__ : Time delimiter according to ISO8601 norms
+* __HH__: UTC run time [00, 06, 12, 18]
+* __Z__ : Time zone (UTC hour)
+* __MSC__ : Constant string indicating the Meteorological Service of Canada, source of data
+* __HRDPA__ : Constant string indicating that data is from the High Resolution Deterministic Precipitation Analysis.
+Observation cut-off time is about 007 hours after the time YYYYMMDDHH indicating that a maximum of observations has likely been collected
+* __HRDPA-Prelim__: Constant string indicating that data is from the High Resolution Deterministic Precipitation Analysis.
+Observation cut-off time is one hour after the time YYYYMMDDHH indicating that possibly not all observations have been collected
+* __VAR__ : Constant string indicating the variable included in the file namely in this case, the accumulated precipitation which has been analyzed over a specific period [APCP-Accum6h, APCP-Accum24h]
+* __Sfc__ : Constant string indicating that the surface is the vertical level
+* __RLatLon0.0225__ : Constant string indicating a rotated lat-lon grid with 0.0225 deg resolution (about 2.5km)
+* __PT0H__ : Based on ISO8601 norms.
+P, T and H are constant character designating Period, Time and Hour.
+Here PT0H indicates an analysis.
+* __grib2__ : constant string indicating the GRIB2 format is used

+Examples of files names :

+* 20231106T00Z_MSC_HRDPA-Prelim_APCP-Accum6h_Sfc_RLatLon0.0225_PT0H.grib2

+The file originates from the Meteorological Service of Canada (MSC) and contains a High Resolution Deterministic Precipitation Analysis (HRDPA).
+It contains a preliminary analysis of precipitation accumulation represented by the APCP variable over a 6 hour interval.
+The data are on a lat-lon rotated grid at a 2.5 km resolution (RLatLon0.0225).
+The analysis was produced on November 6, 2023 at 00Z (20231106T00Z).
+The 006-hour interval in which the precipitation is analyzed is 2023110600 to 2023110606.

+* 20231106T12Z_MSC_HRDPA_APCP-Accum24h_Sfc_RLatLon0.0225_PT0H.grib2

+The file originates from the Meteorological Service of Canada (MSC) and contains a High Resolution Deterministic Precipitation Analysis (HRDPA).
+It contains a final analysis of precipitation accumulation represented by the APCP variable over a 24-hour interval.
+The data are on a lat-lon grid rotated to a 2.5 km resolution (RLatLon0.0225).
+The analysis was produced on November 6, 2023 at 12Z (20231106T12Z).
+The 24-hour interval in which precipitation is analyzed is 2023110612 to 2023110712.

+__NOTE__: A second variable is also included in this file and it is the confidence index for the analysis.

 ## List of variables

 <table id="csv-table" class="display"></table>